ongyx/tankobon/API.md

 - `alt_titles` - A list of alternative names for the manga. i.e in another language, original Japanese name, etc.
 - `desc` - The sypnosis (human-readable info) of the manga.
+  This is a map of the ISO 639-1 language code to the localised description.
+  At least 'en' (English) should be present.
 - `cover` - The url to the manga cover page (must be an image).
 - `authors` - A list of author names.
 - `genres` - A list of catagories the manga belongs to.